In this article, I am explaining the vacuum circuit breaker working principle and construction, and hoping you would like my article.

 Disadvantages of Vacuum Circuit Breakers

-- High tech plants are required for production, and its production is economical only on a large scale.
+- High-tech plants are required for production, and their production is economical only on a large scale.

-- Rated voltage of a single interrupter is limited to about 36kv.
+- The rated voltage of a single interrupter is limited to about 36kv.
 If we want to use the VCB at more than this voltage, then we have to use more vacuum interrupters in series accordingly.
-Thus it becomes uneconomical for rated voltage more than 36kv.
+Thus it becomes uneconomical for a rated voltage of more than 36kv.